 init is whatever command the container was configured to run (as opposed to actual

 /sbin/init).
 In our case, this is start_swarm_bot.sh, which conveniently traps SIGUSR1 at the very beginning and exits upon catching it.
 Consequently, running

 /sbin/shutdown from within a container will cause the container to immediately shutdown.

 Image deployment is done via puppet.
 When a new image needs to be rolled out, grab the image name in the step-text of the “Push image” step on the image-building bot.
 It should look like swarm_docker:$date.
 (The bot runs once a day, but you can manually trigger a build if you don‘t want to wait.)
 To deploy, update the image pins in puppet for canary bots, followed by stable bots.
-The canary pin, which tracks latest version in the repository, affects a single bot on chromium-swarm-dev, which is not used by any builders, but can be used for manual testing before updating stable pin.
+The canary pin affects bots on chromium-swarm-dev, which is not used by any builders, but can be used for manual testing before updating stable pin.
 Please trigger a build on this bot by manually editing a normal swarmbucket request sent to a multibot and making it execute on chromium-swarm-dev.
 If the build looks fine, you can proceed to update the stable pin.
 (Note that it may take several hours for the image pin update to propagate.
 It’s advised to wait at least a day to update stable after updating canary.)

 On the bots, container launching and managing is controlled via the python service here, which ensures that a configured number of containers is running.
 It will gracefully tear down containers that are too old or reboot the host.
 Called every 5 minutes via cron.

 More information can be found here.